 Swiss pharmaceutical wholesale dealer Galexis maintains a massive assortment of more than 100,000 products.
 The company wanted to raise inventory turnover rates while reducing general inventory levels, but their existing solution lacked the automation necessary to handle their product volume.
 Their merchandise management system couldn’t accurately predict for promotions and seasonality because forecasts relied entirely on static variables like historical data.

 Galexis adopted RELEX company-wide after a successful three-month pilot.
-Increased automation of manual tasks resulted in a 46.75% increase in productivity as workers were freed up to perform more value-adding tasks.
-RELEX also enabled the wholesaler to build better forecasts using more dynamic parameters like store level seasonal data, achieving a 19.01% rate of inventory turnover
+Automation increased from 44% to 88%, freeing up workers to perform more value-adding tasks instead of manually confirming every article.
+RELEX also enabled the wholesaler to build better forecasts using more dynamic parameters like store-level seasonal data, achieving a 12% increase in inventory turnover in just four months while maintaining availability above 98%.

-JJ Foodservice Ltd. faced numerous challenges as an omnichannel wholesaler.
 The UK-based bulk food company knew supply chain inefficiencies consumed valuable staff time and negatively impacted their bottom line but was unsure of where to start with optimization efforts.
-The business asked RELEX to analyze their existing processes to identify the best opportunities for potential changes and then used RELEX software to improve their supply chain operations.
+JJ foodservice implemented RELEX to analyze their existing processes to identify the best opportunities for potential changes and then used RELEX software to improve their supply chain operations.

 The analysis and subsequent changes sparked serious results.
-JJ Foodservice Ltd. used RELEX to efficiently and automatically factor in rule combinations to reduce order processing time by 25%.
+JJ Foodservice used RELEX to efficiently and automatically factor in rule combinations, saving 4-5 hours per day through automation.
 The benefits of automation extended to the company’s buyers.
 The wholesaler’s small buying group took advantage of the reduction in manual work to concentrate on more important tasks like fostering customer relationships or negotiating with suppliers.

 Onninen